JLPM22/JLPM22-web/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hello!
-I am a recent Ph.D. graduate specializing in character animation and artificial intelligence for virtual humans.
-Currently a Research Intern at Meta Reality Labs, with previous experience at the Max Planck Institute for Informatics and a tech startup, where I contributed to motion capture and animation pipelines.
-Passionate about applying state-of-the-art technology to create the next generation of characters for games, film, and interactive media.
+I am a Computer Graphics researcher and recent Ph.D. graduate from [UPC](https://www.upc.edu/en) Barcelona, specializing in **Generative AI** and **character animation**.
+Currently, I am a **Research Scientist Intern at Meta Reality Labs** in Zurich, working on scalable AI-based motion stylization.

+My background bridges academia and startups; I have conducted research on Generative AI at the **Max Planck Institute** and developed motion capture pipelines for a **Y Combinator startup**. **My research focuses on applying AI to character animation, with a growing interest in the intersection of virtual motion control and robotics.**